Find Cheap Auto Insurance Quotes in Your Area

 To add greater coverage to your ND auto insurance policy, you can opt for additional protection such as physical damage insurance.
 You can reject optional coverages beyond the minimum required amount of liability insurance, but most drivers feel safer with extra coverage added to their policy.

-Alternate proof of financial responsibility is only required in North Dakota if you have been convicted of offenses under motor vehicle laws, of if you have failed to pay judgments on claims related to use of vehicles.
+Alternate proof of financial responsibility is only required in North Dakota if you have been convicted of offenses under motor vehicle laws, or if you have failed to pay judgments on claims related to the use of vehicles.

 If you do require alternate proof of financial responsibility, you can choose from the following options:

 - A certificate of insurance showing that a policy has been issued covering your motor vehicles